A

 Oscar Oliver-Didier

-Oscar Oliver-Didier is a Bronx-based urban designer and researcher from Puerto Rico that, after 15 years as an educator and practitioner, became a Henry M. MacCracken and Urban Doctoral Fellow in American Studies at New York University.
-He is also a member of the adjunct faculty at the Visual Arts Program at Fordham University and has taught at The New School Parsons and the School of Architecture at the Polytechnic University of Puerto Rico (PUPR).
-Until recently, he served as the Senior Lead Urban Designer for the borough of the Bronx at the NYC Department of City Planning.
+Born and raised in Puerto Rico, Oscar Oliver-Didier is an urban designer and researcher that—after 15 years as an educator and practitioner—became an urban doctoral fellow and PhD candidate in American Studies at New York University.
+He is also a member of the adjunct faculty at the Visual Arts Program at Fordham University and has taught at Parsons School of Design at The New School, and the School of Architecture at the Polytechnic University of Puerto Rico (PUPR).

 Courses